OKKO

 OKKO (ОККО) is the network of filling complexes (gas stations) in Ukraine.
 The owner of OKKO network is open joint-stock company Galnaftogaz.

-First OKKO filling station was opened in 1999 in Stryi, Lviv Oblast, and the first large OKKO filling station with a large shop, cafe and portal autowashing began to operate in Lviv since 2000.
+The first OKKO filling station was opened in Stryi, Lviv Oblast, in 1999.
+The first large OKKO filling station with a large shop, cafe and portal auto washing began to operate in Lviv in 2000.

 As of 2019 OKKO network consists of 400 modern filling stations throughout unoccupied Ukraine.
 The company also has 2 OKKO river filling stations – in Kyiv and Dnipro, and one OKKO Compressed natural gas station within the network.
 The OKKO group has number of own food chains like "A la minute" (fast serving of European cuisine), "Pasta Mia" (Italian cuisine), "Meiwei" (Pan-Asian cuisine).